with Speak Method

 course for Arabic speakers.
 You may need to adjust

-your training somewhat depending on your dialect and level of fluency.
+your training somewhat depending on your dialect and level

 Students should practice for 20 minutes/day as often as possible.
 Use the pages with word lists and reading practice repeatedly.
 Watch the videos and repeat after the speaker.
 (You may need to enable pop-ups to see the videos.)
 Get further practice by reading from a newspaper or book to apply the sounds and rules.